Valent1r/final-project-python-mushroom/README.md

 We aim to help users visually distinguish the differences and similarities between an edible mushroom and a toxic one by a binary method.
 The application will provide a toxicity percentage for the collected mushroom.

-The diferent steps in our project :
+The different steps in our project :

 1. find a dataset of mushroom in "Mushroom world"
 2. scrap information about species, edibility (binary classify as 0=eadible and 1=poisonous) and the link to the images